Total Pageviews

 How to Coach a High Performer to Go Even Higher

-When discussing performance management using coaching, most people think of accountability skills when working with employees who have missed the mark.
-People don't usually think that accountability skills are also helpful when coaching employees who want to perform better.
+When discussing coaching, most leaders first think of it when working with employees who have missed the mark.
+Leaders don't always think about coaching employees who want to perform even better.

-Accountability isn’t merely about holding people to the fire or making sure they do what they say they will do.
-Accountability is about helping people become the very best version of themselves so they can make their biggest and best contributions.
+Coaching isn’t merely about holding people to the fire or making sure they do what they say they will do.
+Coaching is about helping people become the very best version of themselves so they can make their biggest and best contributions.
 Often the biggest challenge of leading others is helping them see they need to improve.

 Here are three tips to help you raise your coaching game as you help high performers raise theirs.